Climate of Istanbul: Inland from the Bosporus

-Black sea coast
+Northern hills and valleys

-The Black Sea coast constitutes the still-oceanic part of Istanbul, with cooler temperatures especially in summer.
-Bohn characterizes it as a "moist-temperate climate by mostly north and northeastern winds by the Black Sea; [with] frequent formation of thew [sic] and mists in summer."
+The northern third of Istanbul is the wettest part of the city.
+It is considered borderline humid subtropical (Cfa/Cf) and oceanic (Cfb/Do), though the oceanic zone is rapidly shrinking, and the driest parts of the region in and around Kilyos can be considered on the wet fringes of a Mediterranean (Csa/Cs) climate.
+Bohn characterizes the climate as a "moist-temperate (...) by mostly north and northeastern winds by the Black Sea; [with] frequent formation of thew [sic] and mists in summer."

-Summer averages are generally around 21-23 C, with locales closer to the coast, such as Şile, experiencing very narrow diurnal temperature ranges.
+Summer averages are generally around 21-23 C, with locales closer to the coast experiencing very narrow diurnal temperature ranges.
 Winter averages depend on proximity to the coast; inland parts of the region have averages around 4 C while coastal regions see winter temperatures close to the rest of the city.
 Accordingly, USDA hardiness zones are equally variable, from 9a around the coast to 8a in some inland valleys.

 Precipitation is variable, with averages ranging from 800 mm to 1200 mm, depending on location.
-Rainy days, more plentiful than the rest of the city, show the usual east-west gradient; with Şile getting up to 15 days more precipitation than Bahçeköy.
+Rainy days, more plentiful than the rest of the city, show the usual east–west gradient; with Şile getting up to 15 days more precipitation than Bahçeköy.
 Also notable is the sheer frequency of precipitation in some areas, as Şile averages above 20 days of precipitation in December.

 Snowfall is plentiful due to proximity to the Black Sea coast, although along the coast the snowy season is shorter, with only around 1 day of snow in March.